dtruong21/capstone-project/README.md

 - Review the dalker's services
 - Share dalker's information in socials medias
 - Add to favorite dalker's list
-- Add a widget to the phone screen which displays the favorite dalker's list to call them faster
+- Add a widget to the phone screen to display the favorite dalker's list to call them faster
-- Free and paid version
+- Free version

 ## Libraires, API and tools